 There are potential changes to tax regulations that may impact capital gains tax rates, 1031 Tax-Deferred Exchanges, and deductions available to real estate investors.
 Proposed policies may include increasing the top capital gains tax rate, limiting 1031 exchanges for high-value transactions, and adjusting tax brackets based on income levels.
 While these proposals are still under discussion, staying informed and working with professionals will be crucial in adapting to any new tax laws and maximizing financial benefits.
 We will continue to monitor capital gains tax developments closely and provide updates as they unfold.

-There is always opportunity… Can we help you be the best possible steward of your estate?
-We are glad to connect to help investors and property owners alike to help plan for the best financial outcomes for their real estate decisions.
+In the end, there is always an opportunity to better leverage your capital.
+As it pertains to real estate, Altamont Property Group can gladly help you connect to investors and property owners alike to help plan for the best financial outcomes for their real estate decisions.

 Sources